-Ryan Fairchild's diverse practice includes a particular emphasis on the esports industry.
-He represents players, organizations, and stakeholders in a variety of contract, licensing and corporate issues.
-Ryan also represents domestic and international clients in state and federal litigation, including in complex business, intellectual property, and constitutional matters.
-In all matters, Ryan focuses on providing his clients with efficient results and excellent service.
+Ryan's diverse practice includes particular emphasis on esports.
+He represents players, organizations, and stakeholders in contract, licensing and corporate issues.
+Ryan also represents domestic and international clients in contracting, intellectual property, and corporate matters, as well as in state and federal litigation.
+Ryan focuses on providing efficient results and excellent service.

-Ryan represents esports players, organizations, and stakeholders in negotiating and drafting contracts, structuring intellectual property protections, and addressing corporate matters.
-His passion for esports derives from being a lifelong gamer, having played most of the games currently at the forefront of esports (e.g. DotA 2, Counterstrike, Hearthstone, etc.).
-Ryan understands the various esports ecospheres, cultures and dynamics, and the legal problems that those in the industry face.
+Ryan represents esports players, organizations, and stakeholders in negotiating and drafting contracts, structuring intellectual property deals, addressing corporate matters, and more.
+Ryan leads the industry in representing Dota 2 players while also representing top players in League of Legends, CS:GO, Call of Duty, the fighting game community, and others.
+His passion for esports derives from being a lifelong gamer who plays many of the games at the forefront of esports.
+Ryan understands the esports ecosphere and the various esports cultures and dynamics, and he leverages this understanding and his legal expertise to help his clients address any challenge they might face.

 A former district court law clerk, Ryan knows the federal court system inside and out.
 He represents clients in a wide range of complex business, intellectual property, white-collar criminal, and constitutional matters.

-Ryan represents both domestic and international companies on cross-border issues such as imports and exports, cargo claims, intellectual property matters, and cross-border transactions.
+Ryan also represents domestic and international companies on cross-border transactional issues, such as regulatory compliance, intellectual property matters, and tax liability.
 He is an avid traveler and has a deep appreciation for international cultures and commerce.

 Panelist, "The Ecosports Ecosystem," Cardozo School of Law Esports Bar Association CLE, New York, NY, November 7, 2018